bkuberek/kotlin-quarkus-booking-service-demo/docs/solution.md

 ### Entry Points

-This is app is capable of both REST and GraphQL endpoints, however, no rest endpoints were implemented.
+This app is capable of both REST and GraphQL endpoints, however, no rest endpoints were implemented.
 All endpoints are implemented in GraphQL and there are 2 Resources.

 - [`RestaurantResource`](https://github.com/bkuberek/kotlin-quarkus-booking-service-demo/blob/main/src/main/kotlin/com/bkuberek/bookings/graphql/v1/resources/RestaurantResource.kt)